SpakowitzLab/chromo/doc/source/poly_models.rst

-Polymer chain model: hearable, stretchable wormlike chain with twist
+Polymer chain model: shearable, stretchable wormlike chain with twist
 --------------------------------------------------------------------

 We consider a closed ring polymer, where the :math:`n_{b}` bead is the same as the zeroth bead.